 τlw=alLWP+aiIWP+asSWP (3.3)

 where e and a are the extinction coefficient for SW and absorption coefficient for LW, the subscript l, i, and s represent cloud water, ice, and snow respectively; LWP, IWP, and SWP are the accumulated water path for cloud water, ice, and snow respectively.
+Specifically, the water path of a hydrometeor type is calculated for each model level in RRTMG as following,

+WPx=rxdpg, (3.4)

+where x represents the hydrometeor species, dp is the thickness of the layer in pressure, g is the gravitational acceleration.
+Then the in-cloud water path, CWP, is calculated by dividing the cloud fraction.

+CWPx=WPxcldfra, (3.5)

+which is used to represent the cloud fraction of sub-grid-columns during the Monte-Carlo Independent Column Approximation in Section 3.3.
+With different overlap assumption and sampling of sub-columns, the average of in-cloud water path among all sub-columns is made equal to the grid scale value WPx.

 The extinction and absorption coefficients for each hydrometeor category are tabulated for different values of effective radius with an interval of 1 micron for re_cloud and 3 micron for re_ice and re_snow.
 Note the lower limits of effective radii in the table are prescribed and different from the limit on input effective radius for some species.
-Therefore, the lower limit of input re in section 1-a is tunable.
+Therefore, the lower limit of input re in section 3.1.1 is tunable.